Cirkit Designer Logo

 • Cause: Incorrect wiring or loose connections.

-• Solution: Double-check motor wiring and ensure all connections are secure.
+• Solution: Double-check motor connections and ensure the stepper drivers are properly seated.

 2. Overheating Stepper Drivers:

-• Solution: Adjust the current limit on the driver and add heatsinks or a cooling fan.
+• Solution: Attach heatsinks and/or a cooling fan.
+Adjust the current limit on the stepper drivers.

-• Cause: Incorrect PWM wiring or GRBL settings.
+• Cause: Firmware not installed or incorrect settings.

 FAQs